All States/Alaska/Sitka/General Contracting

 Licensing Requirements

-Alaska requires Residential Contractor License for projects over $1000.
-Must pass business law exam, provide financial statement, carry required insurance.
-Commercial work requires appropriate endorsements.
-License renewal every 2 years with continuing education requirements.
+Alaska requires Residential Contractor License (up to $10M projects) or General Contractor License (unlimited).
+Must pass business law exam, maintain $25,000 surety bond, provide financial statements.
+2 years experience required.
+License renewal every 2 years with 16 hours continuing education.

 §2